-You can choose your own partner.
-You can use the "Search for Teammates" post on Piazza to find a partner if you are having trouble.
+You can choose your own partner, but the partner must come from your same team.
 You will need to arrange times to meet outside of class.
 We expect everyone to be flexible and professional in arranging those times as necessary; if your schedule is highly constrained, explore possible meeting times with your prospective partner before you commit to the partnership.

 You should try to pick a partner whose experience and skill level with programming is similar to your own.
 This may not always be possible and it is sometimes hard to compare skill levels, but students tell us (and other data supports) that pairs are most productive when the partners start at about the same level.